Galician Nationalist Bloc: 6th National Assembly (1993–1995)

 The increasing unity of Galician nationalism in the political arena also had consequences in other sectors.
 One of those sectors were unionism, were the old unions National Inter-Union of the Galician Workers (INTG) (aligned with the Galician People's Union-BNG) and General Confederation of Galician Workers (CXTG) (aligned with PSG-EG) merged to create Confederación Intersindical Galega (CIG).

 2012 split

-In 2012 several parties and individuals abandoned the front, dissatisfied with its political line and the control exercised by the UPG.
+In 2012, several parties and individuals abandoned the front, dissatisfied with its political line and the control exercised by the UPG.
 Encontro Irmandiño abandoned the bloc and joined with Galician Workers' Front (Fronte Obreira Galega), the Galician People's Front (FPG), Movemento pola Base and other collectives to form Anova-Nationalist Brotherhood.
 Anova obtained four seats in the 2012 Galician election as part of the Galician Left Alternative coalition.
-Anova is a pro-independence, anticapitalist, anti-globalization, republican and anti-imperialist organization.
+Anova is a pro-independence, anti-capitalist, anti-globalization, republican and anti-imperialist organization.

-Other groups that split were the more moderate social-democratic and autonomist Máis Galiza, Nationalist Left and the Galician Nationalist Party-Galicianist Party (PNG-PG).
+Other groups that split were the more moderate social-democratic and autonomist Máis Galiza, Nationalist Left and the Galician Nationalist Party–Galicianist Party (PNG-PG).
 They formed Commitment to Galicia (CxG), a social-democratic and autonomist organization.
 No CxG deputies were elected at the 2012 Galician election.

+Since 2016

+In 2016, as part of a self-proclaimed "refoundation" of the party, Ana Pontón was elected national spokesperson.
+This marked the first time a woman held such a prominent position within the party.
+She also serves as the party's candidate as the party's candidate for President of the Xunta de Galicia in the 2016, 2020, and 2024 regional elections.
+In each of these elections, the BNG achieved better results than in the previous one, ultimately reaching a historic total of 25 seats, a significant milestone for Galician nationalism.
+Ana Pontón has been recognized as a leader who blends nationalism with social issues, practicing an inclusive and moderate leadership style.